mialkin-old/dictionary/README.md

 docker compose up -d
 ```

-5. Make sure that your container is up by running:
+5. Make sure that your container started successfully by running:

 ```bash
 docker ps -a